 River.
 They are the Heartsville

 Coulee and Burnham Creek minor subwatersheds.
+The Heartsville Coulee drains an area of approximately 33 square miles in West Polk County and joins the Red Lake River in East Grand Forks.
 The Lower Red Lake River subwatershed is bordered along its north side by the Grand Marais subwatershed.
 The drainage from within the smaller minor subwatersheds ends up in the Red Lake River in the western half of the watershed.
 The Thief River and Upper Red Lake River subwatersheds are tributaries to the Lower Red Lake River subwatershed in Thief River Falls.
 The Clearwater River subwatershed is a tributary to the Lower Red Lake River in Red Lake Falls.

 There are no lakes in this subwatershed.
 Wetland areas are scattered throughout the area.
 These wetland areas are somewhat denser in the extreme southeastern portion of the subwatershed, generally south of U.S. Highway 2 and east of State Highway 102, known as Glacial Ridge.
 Many of the wetlands in this watershed have been altered by farm drainage for the purpose of agricultural production.
 Drainage systems in this subwatershed are a complex network of natural streams and legal ditch systems.
 Generally the ditch systems are under the administration of the county or watershed district in which they reside.

+Glacial Ridge is the largest prairie and wetland restoration project in U.S. history.
+When The Nature Conservancy and its partners initiated the project in 2000, only about 3,000 acres of the more than 24,000 acres purchased by the Conservancy was native prairie; the rest had been used for gravel extraction, crop production and cattle and sheep grazing.
+The restored grasslands and wetlands provide excellent habitat for prairie nesting birds, threatened prairie plants and wildlife.

+The land acquired by the Conservancy forms the core of what is now the Glacial Ridge National Wildlife Refuge, which in time may expand to more than 37,000 acres.
+The refuge, which is part of the 150-million acre National Wildlife Refuge System, is expected to include more than 8,000 acres of wetlands and about 20,000 acres of tallgrass prairie.

 The subwatershed is located in the Lake Plain physiographic area of the RLWD.
 The surficial geology of the area consists of mainly clay with small regions of silt, sand, sand and gravel ridges and lake-washed till.
 Clay deposits dominate the Lower Red Lake River subwatershed and are characterized as being very dense, uniform and of low permeability.
 Thicknesses can range from a few feet in the eastern part of the watershed to more than 120 feet in the western portions.
 Nearly level topography in this region also relates to poor drainage.
 Sand and gravel ridges, known as beach ridges from Glacial Lake Agassiz, occur in mainly north-south trending ridges that range in thickness from a few feet to 30 feet in some areas.
 Drainage is good within the ridges, but can be poor in the inter-ridge areas where deposits of peat are evident.
 The fine sand or silt deposits in the area are fairly uniform and are underlain by till and clay.
 Thicknesses for both deposits are generally less than 20 feet.
 Lake-washed till deposits are described as sandy, clay-silt loam that contains fine to medium gravel with a scattering of boulders.
 The deposits are generally not well drained.